maximilien/ghtrack/README.md

 #### `--rate-limit-random`

-Exactly like `--rate-limit` except that the value for max API calls and sleep is determine using a radom number generator selecting a random value between 1 and the value for max API calls or sleep.
+Exactly like `--rate-limit` except that the value for max API calls and for sleep is determine using a radom number generator selecting a random value between 1 and the value for max API calls or for sleep.

 ## Workflows